Supporting Businesses In Thailand For 40 Years

-We’ve been operating in Thailand for four decades.
-We continue to support the growth of Thai businesses into global enterprises and invest in the wellbeing of local communities and our teams.
+FedEx has been operating in Thailand for over four decades.
+It continues to support the growth of Thai businesses into global enterprises and invest in local communities and teams.

 As a country famous for tropical beaches, ancient temples and buzzing street food markets, one of the biggest drivers of Thailand’s growth over the last two decades has been tourism.
-While the tourism industry contracted sharply after the outbreak of COVID-19, global travelers have poured back into the country since, helping Thailand’s economy to recover.
+While the tourism industry contracted sharply during the pandemic, global travelers have poured back into the country since, helping Thailand’s economy to recover.

 But it’s not only tourism that boosts the national economy.
 The other major growth driver?
 As a trade-oriented economy, exports make up 65% of GDP, outweighing tourist dollars by far.
 Thailand certainly produces a diverse number of products.
 At 86% of total shipments, manufacturing goods make up most exports, such as: